olvbrntly/olvbrntly/README.md

 Welcome to my github!

 - 🔭 I’m currently working on -- ChartBuster --  a video library CRUD app reminicient of BlockBuster
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning how to build full stack applications!

 - Languages and Frameworks: HTML, CSS, JavaScript, React, Node.js, Express
 - Other Technologies: MongoDB, EJS